Ouxsoft/LivingMarkup/docs/classes.md

 Pages are created using a Builder design pattern.
 This design pattern was chosen to separate the construction of the complex page objects from its representation.
 This allows pages to be built for different purposes, including:
 + The `DynamicBuilder` renders a dynamic Page for a client's browser.
 + The `StaticBuilder` renders a static Page for a WYSIWYG.
-+ The `SearchBuilder` renders a dynamic Page with some Modules excluded for search indexes.
++ The `SearchBuilder` renders a dynamic Page with some Elements excluded for search indexes.

 The Director is called the `Kernel` within the context of the Builder design pattern.